What Styles of Bikes Are Out There?

 Touring

-So, now that you have your grasp on some of the basics in motorcycle styles, get out there and start shopping!
+So, now that you grasp some of the basics of motorcycle styles get out there and start shopping!